abceol/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Using the dataset with the filled-in missing values
+*Using the dataset with the filled-in missing values.*

 ### weekend vs. weekday

 Create a new factor variable in the dataset with two levels -- "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.

 ```r